Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 At least five video clips connected with the murder have surfaced on social media.

-In a statement, the SKM said it wanted to make it clear that ''both the parties to the incident, the Nihang group and the deceased person, have no relation with the Morcha.
+In a statement, the SKM said it wanted to make it clear that ''both the parties to the incident'', the Nihang group and the victim, have no relation with the Morcha.

 The peaceful and democratic movement of the farmers is opposed to violence in any form, it added.